ben-ole/BMExtPageController/README.md

 ## Example Usage

+The way how you provide content for BMExtandablePageController is identical to the *Bookmode* discussed in the *NSPageController* [Reference](http://developer.apple.com/library/Mac/#documentation/AppKit/Reference/NSPageController_Class/Reference/Reference.html#//apple_ref/doc/uid/TP40012265-CH1-SW21)

 ### 01. Create Instance
 Create an instance of *BMExtendablePageController*  by dragging an *UIView/NSView* in your storyboard/xib or create one in code.
 Anyway, you need to provide a **delegate** implementing the _BMExtendablePageControllerDelegate_ protocol and assign an *NSArray* to the _arrangedObjects_ property containing data for each page.